darchr/gem5art/docs/main-doc/run.md

                 *params: str,
                 timeout: int = 60*15) -> 'gem5Run':
 .......

 ```

 For the user it is important to understand different arguments passed to run objects:

+- name: name of the run, can act as a tag to search the database to find the required runs (it is expected that user will use a unique name for different experiments)
 - gem5_binary: path to the actual gem5 binary to be used
 - run_script: path to the python run script that will be used with gem5 binary
 - outdir: path to the directory where gem5 results should be written